 What Is the Highest Credit Score You Can Have?

 Even among the most disciplined consumers, few achieve the highest credit score possible.
-In fact, only about 0.5 percent of Americans are able to obtain an 850 credit score, according to FICO.
-Even then, credit scores change all the time, so it’s not likely that any one person is maintaining an 850 credit score 100 percent of the time.
+In fact, less than 1.5 percent of Americans are able to attain an 850 credit score, according to FICO.
+Even then, credit scores change all the time, so it’s not likely that any one person is maintaining an 850 FICO credit score — or Experian credit score or any other score — 100 percent of the time.

 How to Get the Highest Credit Score Possible